 Companies are taking measures to try to make their carbon skis damper by infusing the carbon with other composite additives, or using exclusively the dampest woods for their cores, but only so much progress can be made without the addition of a some fiberglass used for lamination.

 What’s our solution?
 We start with unidirectional carbon fiber stringers (1.5” and 3” wide strips placed strategically above and below the core) on all of our skis.
 These allow us to use less composite to cover the whole ski for weight savings from the get go.
 From here, we offer three different options for the composite layup on our custom skis.
-The first is our “full fiberglass” construction which is the standard choice for any resort or aggressive skier looking for a smooth and stable ride.
-On the other side of the spectrum, our second option is a “full carbon fiber” ski, built for those that require a lightweight product, usually with uphill in mind.
+The first is our “90 / 10 Glass Carbon” construction which is the standard choice for any resort or aggressive skier looking for a smooth and stable ride.
+Keeping the unidirectional carbon stringers, we then add on two full sheets of fiberglass with an additional binding pad, making for a ratio of about 90% fiberglass, 10% carbon fiber (hence the name) for the composite structure.
+On the other side of the spectrum, our second option is a “100% Carbon Fiber” ski, built for those that require a lightweight product, usually with uphill in mind.
 Ideally these skiers will primarily be accessing softer snow, making the the lack of dampness less of an issue.
-Our third option is a middle ground between the first two, called our “light glass” build.
-The light glass build eliminates about 30% of the fiberglass and if necessary, substitutes a piece of tri-axial carbon fiber in its place for added support (typically only on longer stiffer builds).
-Weight reduction usually falls into the 50-100 grams per ski range for light glass builds, making them a great choice for skiers accessing a mix of resort and backcountry terrain, or for those that are just a bit more sensitive to their skis’ weight.
+Our third option is a middle ground between the first two, called our “70 / 30 Glass Carbon” build.
+This build eliminates about 20% of the fiberglass in a 90 / 10 ski and substitutes a piece of tri-axial carbon fiber in its place for added support (typically only on longer stiffer builds).
+Weight reduction usually falls into the 50-100 grams per ski range for 70 / 30 builds, making them a great choice for skiers accessing a mix of resort and backcountry terrain, or for those that are just a bit more sensitive to their skis’ weight.